-Book the Happiness Habits for your organisation or we can design a version for you.
-Alternatively sign up for some one-to-one coaching in the habits of happiness.
+You can book the Happiness Habits for your organisation or we can design a bespoke programme for you.
+Alternatively sign up for some coaching in the habits of happiness.

-Positive Psychology Training ran a community version of the Happiness Habits in association with the Happy City Initiative, which was endorsed by the School for Social Entrepreneurs and Action for Happiness.
+We ran a community programme of the Happiness Habits in association with the Happy City Initiative, which was endorsed by the School for Social Entrepreneurs and Action for Happiness.
 If you’re interested in professional training to help others develop the habit of happiness, then one of the open courses is for you.
 Either the 2-day Positive Psychology Masterclass or the online Positive Psychology Foundations.

 “The course is really helpful for being able to recognise how to be happy for yourself and family and everyone who comes into contact with you.
 I loved it!”